-Before walking into a meeting with an angel investor, you need to know about what you’ll be doing.
-Make sure you’re pitching the right people- the ones that will invest in you.
+Before walking into a meeting with an angel investor, you need to know what you’ll be doing.
+Make sure you’re pitching the right people who will invest in you.

 If yes, then the chances for your business to get an investment increase to unexceptional levels.
-It is because you associate with like-minded VC firms for obtaining funding.
+It is because you associate with like-minded VC firms to obtain funding.